-Whether she’s interviewing superstars and legends backstage at the Grand Ole Opry, chatting it up with a fan she meets on the street, talking through a television screen to a few million folks, Nan Kelley has an uncanny ability to connect with people.
+Whether she’s interviewing superstars and legends backstage at the Grand Ole Opry, chatting it up with a fan she meets on the street, or talking through a television screen to a few million folks, Nan Kelley has an uncanny ability to connect with people.

 Born and raised in Hattiesburg, Mississippi, southern hospitality and the ability to shoot the breeze with anyone about anything were not just taught – they were practically encoded in Nan Kelley’s DNA.
 “I grew up in a beauty shop, and you pick up the gift of gab around the shampoo bowl,” admits Kelley.
-“I think Dolly Parton’s character in the movie Steel Magnolias, was based on my momma,” admits the Great American Country television personality.
+“I think Dolly Parton’s character in the movie Steel Magnolias was based on my momma,” admits the Great American Country television personality.
 “My gift of gab comes from her!”

 Kelley took her first steps toward a television career when her love of the stage and talents on it earned her a Miss Mississippi crown and an opportunity for a small-town girl to see the world.
 She globe-trotted for several years for the Department of Defense entertaining troops in the Caribbean, Mediterranean, Middle East, Alaska, and Europe.

 She found her breakthrough opportunity in Nashville, Tennessee and made Music City her permanent home.
 Nan was chosen as the lovable sidekick to host Gary Chapman for the Tonight Show-esque late-night series Prime Time Country, produced by the dick clark company for The Nashville Network.
-She has been welcomed into homes across the country ever since.
+She has been welcomed in homes across the country ever since.

 Over the years, her experience in television and her relationship with the country audience grew in leaps and bounds.
 Nan was a fixture on one of the most popular and longest running shows in all of entertainment, The Grand Ole Opry, as the television host of Opry Live.
 In 2005, she started a tenure with the Scripps family of